th2-net/th2-docs/content/versions/1-7/getting-started/create-th2-env.md

 ## Persistent Volume for read components

-If you would like to include th2 read components into your configuration, you also have to set up a dedicated PersistentVolume for th2-read log directory.
+If you would like to include th2-read components into your configuration, you also have to set up a dedicated PersistentVolume for the th2-read log directory.
-PersistentVolume mapped to `/opt/components` directory is already created during installation.
-Now you need to create PersistentVolumeClaim.
+PersistentVolume mapped to `/opt/components` directory is already created during the installation.
+Now you need to create a PersistentVolumeClaim.
 PVC example can be found in [`example-values/persistence/`](https://github.com/th2-net/th2-infra/tree/v1.7.3/example-values/persistence).

 * create PVC:
 ```shell